Vranda2011/Docker/ReadMe-Files/Sync_Gateway_configuration.md

-# Configuring Sync Gateway Using Docker
+# Configuring Sync Gateway with Couchbase Using Docker

 Steps to be followed are: